Not really, not completely, and definitely not securely.

 While you can’t securely delete everything, you can get close.

 - Delete some system files.

 Delete and uninstall as much as you can

 The process starts by deleting your data files and uninstalling all the programs you’ve used or added and don’t want to be part of the machine when it’s reused by someone else.

-For your data files, that means deleting things from My Documents and wherever else you keep data files.
+For your data files, that means deleting things from My Documents and wherever else you kept data files.

-A good start for programs is to take a walk through Add/Remove Programs, or Programs and Features in Control Panel, and just start uninstalling.
+A good start for programs is to take a walk through Add/Remove Programs, or Programs and Features in Control Panel, or the Settings App, and just start uninstalling.

-For extra security, you might want to use Revo Uninstaller instead of Control Panel.
+For extra security, you might want to use Revo Uninstaller instead.
 Revo not only lists more things, but it uninstalls more thoroughly.
-(It has a couple of levels of “aggressiveness” in determining what to remove, and this is one case where it might make sense to risk being as thorough as possible.)
+It uses a couple of levels of “aggressiveness” to determine what to remove, and this is one case where it makes sense to be as thorough as possible.